GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-112/index.md

 {% Partial 'devtools/banner.md' %}

-*No 'What's New' video for this release, check out the latest DevTools tips video to learn [how to identify and fix CSS issues with the Styles pane](https://youtu.be/iuZx0kHS0Xs).*
+*No 'What's new in DevTools' video for this release.
+Check out the latest DevTools Tips video to learn [how to identify and fix CSS issues with the Styles pane](https://youtu.be/iuZx0kHS0Xs).*

 <!-- $contentStart -->